armerlan/blog-generator/README.md

 ## Tools and Frameworks

 The application uses Streamlit for the UI and Llama2 as the LLM.
+Langchain framework with Ctransformerss is implemented and the large language model has been taken from HuggingFace, ```https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/blob/main/llama-2-7b-chat.ggmlv3.q8_0.bin ```.

+## Installation and Execution in Windows